 UNCG is distinguished as a community-engaged university with high research activity, as recognized by the Carnegie Foundation.
 Community-engaged scholarship is enacted across faculty activities, including teaching, research/creative activities, and service.
 Resources provided here are useful to those who are new to community engagement, or who are documenting and/or reviewing community-engaged scholarship for the purpose of promotion, tenure, or reappointment.
-We are frequently updating our resource library — please contact us if you would like to contribute!
+We frequently update our resource library — please contact us if you would like to contribute!

 New Resource: UNCG Community Partner Research Ethics Training (CPRET)